 The series runs in the Fall and Winter semesters of each academic year.

-WINTER SEMESTER 2013
+FALL SEMESTER 2013

 All lectures are open to the public and unless otherwise noted are held in the Sally Davis Seminar Room, SN 4087.

 The following speakers are confirmed for the Fall 2013 Department of Gender Studies Speakers' Series.